Pholisa-Fatyela/bootcamp/04-practical-variables.md

 We will focus on the how long part.
 Let's say we know the information about the last four phone calls you received.

-The last 4 call you received was `23, 47, 50 and 17` seconds long each.
+The last 4 calls you received was `23, 47, 50 and 17` seconds long each.

 `var costPerSecond = 7`;